fbpx Skip to content

 We made the case for clean air worldwide

-We are placing the economic argument for clean air front and centre in the post-COVID recovery.
+We placed the economic argument for clean air front and centre in the post-COVID recovery.
 Our work with Dalberg found that dirty air costs the Indian economy $95 billion per year.
 It’s a similar story in the UK: our work with CBI found that the UK would benefit from $1.6 billion every single year if it achieved clean air, and that excludes the savings to the NHS and social care.
 In the run up to COP27, our research on Africa’s fastest growing cities revealed that clean air could unlock $20billion for Lagos, Cairo, Johannesburg and Accra.

 We strengthened the movement for clean air